-For the year under review, 66% (2018: 46%) of our products were exported to overseas markets namely the People's Republic of China, the USA and other countries in Asia.
-Our Group recorded a revenue of RM97.2 million for the financial year ended 31 March 2019, representing a decrease of 3.8% from the preceding year's revenue of RM101.0 million mainly due to lower orders from the HDD sector.
+For the year under review, 87% (2019: 66%) of our products were exported to overseas markets.
+In terms of geographical market segments, Europe is our major revenue contributor, followed by the People's Republic of China, Thailand, Philippines and USA respectively.
+Our Group recorded a revenue of RM80.3 million for the financial year ended 31 March 2020, representing a decrease of 17.4% from the preceding year's revenue of RM97.2 million mainly due to lower orders from the HDD sector.